flexmonster/vue-flexmonster/README.md

 ## Flexmonster Pivot Table & Charts

 Flexmonster Pivot Table & Charts is a powerful and fully customizable JavaScript component for web reporting.
 It is packed with all core features for data analysis and can easily become a part of your Vue data visualization project.
-The tool supports popular frameworks like React, Vue, Blazor, Angular and [more](https://www.flexmonster.com/doc/available-tutorials-integration?r=wrap_vue).
-Also, Flexmonster connects to any data source, including SQL and NoSQL databases, JSON and CSV files, OLAP cubes, and Elasticsearch.
+The tool supports popular frameworks like React, Vue, Angular, Blazor, and [more](https://www.flexmonster.com/doc/available-tutorials-integration?r=wrap_vue).
+Also, Flexmonster connects to [any data source](https://www.flexmonster.com/doc/supported-data-sources?r=wrap_vue), including SQL and NoSQL databases, JSON and CSV files, OLAP cubes, and Elasticsearch.

-This package is a [Flexmonster Pivot](https://www.flexmonster.com?r=wrap_vue) wrapper for [Vue 2](https://v2.vuejs.org/) and [Vue 3](https://vuejs.org) applications.
+This package is a [Flexmonster Pivot](https://www.flexmonster.com?r=wrap_vue) wrapper for [Vue 3](https://vuejs.org) and [Vue 2](https://v2.vuejs.org/) applications.

 Table of contents: